-My name is Michael Nelson, and I am a graduate student studying at the University of Wisconsin–Madison, focusing on image analysis and microscopy.
+My name is Michael Nelson, and I'm a PhD candidate in Biomedical Engineering at the University of Wisconsin–Madison, building microscope control software and studying collagen in the tumor microenvironment.

 Background